 - Seen It All: Iyatil mentions that he is very hard to surprise, as he has apparently seen much in his lifetime.

 - Sharp-Dressed Man: Once he gets out of his disguises, Mraize adores finery and well-tailored outfits.

 - Cool Mask: Her mask is made of some kind of orange carapace, possibly Parshendi.
 She threatens to kill the ardents who try to remove it.
-It's confirmation that she's actually from Scadrial.
-Or rather, that she is Scadrian by way of Silverlight.
+It's confirmation that she's actually a South Scadrian.

-- Dimensional Traveler: She's indirectly confirmed to be a world-hopper in Bands of Mourning, when we meet her people.
+- Dimensional Traveler: She's indirectly confirmed to be a world-hopper in The Bands of Mourning, when we meet her people.
 They are a clan from the southern reaches of Scadrial called the Hunters.
-All southerners wear masks, but only the Hunters let their faces grow into them.
+All South Scadrians wear masks, but only the Hunters let their faces grow into them.

 - The Mentor: She's actually Mraize's master, not the other way around.
 He specifically refers to her as his babsk, the Thaylen word for this.

 - Madness Mantra: She fakes one when pretending to be Shallan's crazy sister.